Elaine answers questions patients have about homeopathy.

 You may discover that what seems like a “local” disease, in fact, has mental concomitants which are not the same as his usual mentals or what we sometimes call his “constitution”!
 In such a case, his presumed constitutional remedy is not going to help him.
 You have to go with the remedy that the “new” mentals match.

-If the case has no mentals, and the physicals are all common (like a hay fever case that just has sneezing and runny eyes and nothing else to hang your hat on) then you really would need to give the “constitutional” remedy that the patient is known for, as the case is showing you no new mentals and nothing peculiar or characteristic on the physical plane.
+If the case has no mentals, and the physicals are all common (like a hay fever case that just has sneezing and runny eyes and nothing else to hang your hat on) then you could give the “constitutional” remedy that the patient is known for, or, if there is a remedy that is very common for the diagnosis that the patient has, you can try that first.
+For instance, a friend with hay fever once complained to me of burning discharge from the eyes and I gave her Euphrasia 30C without a moment’s hesitation and the burning stopped within minutes!

-– Also, do you know if patients have been able to get rid of allergies with homeopathic remedies or should one expect to see a reduction of symptoms?
+– Also, do you know if patients have been able to get rid of allergies with homeopathic remedies?

 Patient Getting No Results After Taking Hundreds of Remedies?